-The department also requires each student, whether on the general anthropology or interdisciplinary track, to accomplish field or laboratory research to acquire primary data for a dissertation.
+The department also requires each student to accomplish field or laboratory research to acquire primary data for a dissertation.
 The extent of the dissertation is to be determined by the supervisory committee in conjunction with the student.
 Dissertations must present original research that increases the scope of knowledge for the discipline of anthropology.
 The length and format must be in accordance with the Graduate Catalog.
 The dissertation must be defended orally, between 30-60 days after the submission to the supervisory committee.
 Any member of the anthropology faculty may attend the defense and question the candidate.
 Other graduate students are encouraged to attend.